dkoslicki/TAMPA/README.md

                 [-lw LABELWIDTH] [-bm BRANCHMARGIN] [-lsep LEAF_SEP]
                 [-fh FIGHEIGHT] [-fw FIGWIDTH] [-nm] [-o OUTPUT_PATH] [-dt HIGHLIGHT_DIFFERENCES_THRESHOLD] [-c CONTRAST]
+                [-fir INPUT1] [-sec INPUT2]
                 taxonomic_rank

+Plot abundance of profile against ground truth on taxonomic tree.

+positional arguments:
+  taxonomic_rank        Taxonomic rank to do the plotting at

+optional arguments:
+  -h, --help            show this help message and exit -i INPUT_PROFILE, --input_profile INPUT_PROFILE
+                        Input taxonomic profile
+  -i1 INPUT_PROFILE1, --input_profile1 INPUT_PROFILE1
+                        Second (optional) input taxonomic profile1 -g GROUND_TRUTH_INPUT_PROFILE, --ground_truth_input_profile GROUND_TRUTH_INPUT_PROFILE
+                        Input ground truth taxonoomic profile -b OUTPUT_BASE_NAME, --output_base_name OUTPUT_BASE_NAME
+                        Base name for output
+  -t FILE_TYPE, --file_type FILE_TYPE
+                        File type for output images (svg, png, pdf, etc.
+  -s SAMPLE_OF_INTEREST, --sample_of_interest SAMPLE_OF_INTEREST
+                        If you're only interested in a single sample of interest, specify here.
+  -k SCALING, --scaling SCALING
+                        Plot scaling (log, sqrt, power etc.
+  -a LABELS, --labels LABELS
+                        Specify this otion if you want to add labels to the graph (All, Leaf, None)
+  -y LAYOUT, --layout LAYOUT
+                        Chose the layout of the graph (Pie, Bar, Circle, Rectangle
+  -l, --plot_l1         If you also want to plot the L1 error -n, --normalize       specify this option if you want to normalize the node
+                        weights/relative abundances so that they sum to one -m, --merge           specify this option if you to average over all the
+                        @SampleID's and plot a single tree -d DB_FILE, --db_file DB_FILE
+                        specify database dump file
+  -r RES, --res RES     specify the resolution (dpi) -p, --profile         specify this option to use only the input profile(s)
+                        taxID's to construct the tree -top TOP, --top TOP   specify this option to display only the top nodes with highest abundance
+  -thr THR, --thr THR   specify this option to display only the nodes with
+                        abundance higher than threshold -fs FONTSIZE, --fontsize FONTSIZE
+                        specify this option to change the font size of the labels
+  -ls LABELSIZE, --labelsize LABELSIZE
+                        specify this option to display only the nodes with abundance higher than threshold -lw LABELWIDTH, --labelwidth LABELWIDTH
+                        specify this option to display only the nodes with abundance higher than threshold -bm BRANCHMARGIN, --branchmargin BRANCHMARGIN
+                        specify this option to change the branch vertical margin
+  -lsep LEAF_SEP, --leaf_sep LEAF_SEP
+                        specify this option to change the leaf separation -fh FIGHEIGHT, --figheight FIGHEIGHT
+                        specify this option to change the figure height (in) -fw FIGWIDTH, --figwidth FIGWIDTH
+                        specify this option to change the figure width (in) -nm, --no_monitor     If you are running on a server or other monitor-less environment, use this flag to save directly to a file -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        Output path
+  -dt HIGHLIGHT_DIFFERENCES_THRESHOLD, --highlight_differences_threshold HIGHLIGHT_DIFFERENCES_THRESHOLD
+                        If at any rank the two input samples have a difference in abundance greater than or equal to N percent, this taxa will be highlighted
+  -c CONTRAST, --contrast CONTRAST
+                        contrast mode for comparison with gold standard -fir INPUT1, --input1 INPUT1
+                        Name of the first input
+  -sec INPUT2, --input2 INPUT2
+                        Name of the second input
 ```
 ### Options to condense visualization in case of large datasets